 The Joint International and Development Economics/Forestry & Environmental Studies Master’s Degree Program

 Natural resources are important to the economic development process.
 Forests, water, minerals, and hydrocarbons comprise the inputs to basic industries.
 Without careful management, the by-products of development can despoil local environments with consequent costs to public health, life quality, and further development itself.
-Natural resources and environmental concerns also play an increasingly important role in the relationships among developing and economically advanced nations.
+Natural resources and climate change also play an increasingly important role in the relationships among developing and economically advanced nations.

 Program of Study

 Linkage of the summer internship (between the first and second residence years) and the independent project is desirable but not required.
-Students are strongly encouraged to discuss potential independent projects with their advisor(s) during their first year in residence in F&ES.
 With sufficient planning, the independent project can be completed in absentia.

 Finally, joint IDE/F&ES students are required to complete the three-week technical skills training module prior to beginning at F&ES.
-These modules are offered every August and cover plant identification, ecosystems management, land measurement, and urban ecosystem analysis.
+These modules are offered every August.

 Students may enter the joint IDE/F&ES program by two alternate routes.
 Applicants may apply to both the Graduate School and to the School of Forestry & Environmental Studies at the same time and state their intention to pursue a joint degree, or they may apply to one school before the end of their first year of study at the other.
 In either case, application is made separately to the two schools, and each school makes its own admission decisions.
 Applicants will be admitted only at the beginning of the fall term except for those applying after one term of residence.